haykdavidi/frontend-eindopdracht-novi-foody/ReadMe.md

 - **Search**: Find recipes based on ingredients and add filters to refine search results.
 - **My Recipes**: View and manage a list of saved recipes.
-- **Questionnaire**: Receive tailored recipe suggestions based on user responses.
+- **Decide your MoodFood**: Receive tailored recipe suggestions based on user responses.
 - **Fridge**: Get recipe suggestions based on available ingredients.
 - **Tempo**: Discover recipes based on the time available for cooking.
 - **Authentication**: Users can log in or sign up to access and manage their recipes.